U.S. announces new sanctions on six linked to Hong Kong mass arrests | Politics

 U.S. announces new sanctions on six linked to Hong Kong mass arrests

 The United States announced sanctions on Friday against six Hong Kong or Chinese officials it blamed for implementing a new security law in Hong Kong, following the mass arrests of pro-democracy activists this month.
 Hong Kong police arrested 53 people on Jan.
-5 in dawn raids on democracy activists in the biggest crackdown since China last year imposed a security law which opponents say is aimed at quashing dissent in the former British colony.
+5 in the biggest crackdown on the democracy movement since China last year imposed a security law which opponents say is aimed at quashing dissent in the former British colony.

+"This action by Hong Kong authorities is yet another stark example of Hong Kong's freedoms and democratic processes being fundamentally undermined," U.S. Secretary of State Mike Pompeo said in a statement.
+Pompeo said 13 former Legislative Council members, an American lawyer and a former law professor were among those reportedly detained before being released on bail.
+He called for the freeing of all those held under the security law.

+Pompeo said those targeted with sanctions included You Quan, vice chairman of Beijing's Central Leading Group on Hong Kong and Macau Affairs, and Sun Qingye, deputy director of Hong Kong's national security office.
+Three officers of the National Security Division of the Hong Kong police were named - Frederic Choi Chin-Pang, Kelvin Kong Hok Lai, and Andrew Kan Kai Yan.

 Friday's action comes less than a week before Trump leaves office to be succeeded by Democrat Joe Biden.
-It was the latest in a series of last minute steps taken by Pompeo on foreign policy, several targeting China in what analysts see as a bid driven by Pompeo to lock in a tough approach to Beijing.
+It was the latest in a series of steps targeting China, which analysts see as a bid driven by Pompeo to lock in a tough approach to Beijing.
 Trump has pursued hard-line policies toward China on issues ranging from trade to espionage and the coronavirus.
-Relations plummeted to their worst level in decades when he ramped up rhetoric in his unsuccessful November re-election campaign.
+Relations plummeted to their worst level in decades when he ramped up rhetoric in his unsuccessful re-election campaign.

-His administration has already imposed sanctions on Chinese officials for their actions involving the pro-democracy movement and other alleged rights abuses, and last July declared an end to the territory's privileged economic status under U.S. law.
-The Trump administration took another swipe at China and its biggest companies on Thursday, imposing sanctions on officials and companies for alleged misdeeds in the South China Sea and imposing an investment ban on nine more firms.
+Trump's administration has already imposed sanctions on Chinese officials over the crackdown in Hong Kong and last July declared an end to the territory's privileged economic status under U.S. law.
+It took another swipe at China on Thursday, imposing sanctions on officials and big Chinese companies for alleged misdeeds in the South China Sea and imposing an investment ban on nine more firms.

-Last Saturday, Pompeo said he was lifting restrictions on contacts between U.S. officials and counterparts in Taiwan, a move that greatly angered Beijing, which considers the island a renegade province.
+Last Saturday, Pompeo said he was lifting restrictions on contacts between U.S. officials and counterparts in Taiwan.
+The move greatly angered Beijing, which considers the island a renegade province.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)